Lavitzio/LavitzFrostboltzWA/Macros and Addons/README.md

-# Lavitz Macros, Addons and Others' Weakauras
+# Lavitz Macros, Addons, and Others' Weakauras

 Some macros credit to North